 Overall then, If you haven’t guessed it, I loved the game.
 The story had me hooked and intrigued, and although it was kind of predictable, the story did take a spin after the predictable parts occurred – as I thought I was at the end yet I was merely halfway through when something happened.
 The combat was okay, it does get a little repetitive if you don’t mix up the skills and weapons, but it’s a solid mechanic and it’s easy enough to learn how to correctly handle yourself.
 The interesting part is how #AllLivesMatter – if you let someone die or you suck the life from someone, then the next day that area will be affected by people less willing to talk, an increase in enemy patrols, or the merchant charging more for life-essential items.
 I’m used to this mechanic being in adventure games and certain story-based games, but for it to appear and work so well in an action-RPG orientated game was really cool to experience and play through.

-What I would say is, don’t go into the game expecting a ‘Souls’ level of difficulty, even though the combat is similar, similarly, don’t go into the game expecting it to be a breeze like Sherlock Holmes (as it reminded me a lot of the Frogware games).
-It lies somewhere in the middle where the combat is a little easier yet the enemies scale along-side you and keeps you on your toes whilst you are searching for clues and answers everywhere in order to solve the many mysteries.
+What I would say is, don’t go into the game expecting a ‘Souls’ level of difficulty, even though the combat is similar, similarly, don’t go into the game expecting it to be a breeze like Sherlock Holmes (as it reminded me a lot of the Frogwares games).
+It lies somewhere in the middle where the combat is a little easier yet the enemies scale alongside you, keeping you on your toes whilst you are searching for clues and answers everywhere in order to solve the many mysteries.
 If you do die over and over again, go kill some random dudes on the street, go do a side quest then rest and level up, or even just use a different weapon or modify your current weapon set.
 Just don’t give up and you’ll eventually get through it.
 The story is worth it, even if the ending is a bit meh.

 - Very interesting story with a few surprises